-We own or co-own eight issued U.S. patents and 24 issued foreign patents and have 24 pnding or allowed patent applications relating to our products.
+We own or co-own eight issued U.S. patents and 24 issued foreign patents and have 24 pending or allowed patent applications relating to our products.
 It cannot be certain that any patents will issue from any patent applications, that patents that issue from such applications will give us the protection that we seek or that any such patents will not be challenged, invalidated, or circumvented.
 Any patents that may issue in the future from our pending or future patent applications may not provide sufficiently broad protection and may not be enforceable in actions against alleged infringers.
 We have registered the Evolv Technology®, Evolv Express, Evolv Insights, Evolv Cortex AI, and Evolv Edge® names and logos in the United States and certain other countries.
 We also have registrations and/or pending applications for additional marks in the United States and other countries; however, we cannot be certain that any future trademark registrations will be issued for pending or future applications or that any registered trademarks will be enforceable or provide adequate protection of our proprietary rights.
 We also license software from third parties for integration into our products, including open source software and other software available on commercially reasonable terms.
 We cannot be certain that such third parties will maintain such software or continue to make it available.
-If we are unable to maintain sufficient intellectual property protection for our proprietary technologies or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors and other third parties could develop and commercialize technologies similar or identical to ours, and our ability to successfully commercialize our technologies may be impaired.
+If we are unable to maintain sufficient intellectual property protection obtained is not sufficiently broad, our competitors and other third parties could develop and commercialize technologies similar or identical to ours, and our ability to successfully commercialize our technologies may be impaired.